Commentary, Fiction & Art

 Read more about my "hyperlocal neighborhood utopias" project Future Cartographic Society.

-New items are posted regularly on Medium and featured below.
+New items are posted from time to time on Medium and featured below.

 Future Cartographic Society